 - Are there networks that could be entry points?

 Your list will grow as you unveil threats.
 Get ready for brainstorming sessions galore!
 These discussions can be eye-opening, unearthing vulnerabilities you never considered.
-Engaging team members from various departments—such as IT, compliance, and operations—can foster a more holistic understanding of potential threats.
-Each department may have unique insights based on their daily interactions with the systems, which can significantly enrich the threat identification process.
+Engaging team members from various departments—IT, compliance, and operations—can foster a more holistic understanding of potential threats.
+Each department may have unique insights based on daily interactions with the systems, which can significantly enrich the threat identification process.

 Analyzing Threats with STRIDE